artagmaz/arched/README.md

 # ArcheD
-ArcheD - a novel residual neural network to predict amyloid CSF directly from amyloid PET scans.
+Amyloid-beta aggregation is one of the Alzheimer's disease (AD) specific biomarkers.
+Its detection and measurement is akey factor for early identification and diagnosis of AD.
+We developed a novel residual neural network ("ArcheD") to predict amyloid-beta cerebrospinal fluid (CSF) concentration directly from amyloid-beta PET scans, independent of the tracer, brain reference region or preselected regions of interest.
 # About the model
 ArcheD contains 35 layers and approximately 10.7 millions of parameters.